Wabtey/uwu-meter/README.md

 ## Features

 - Count locally the number of uwu sent after deployement
-  - Save locally the leaderboard
+  - Save locally the leaderboard (ephemeral)
 - `/uwumeeter` gives the number of uwu sent.
 - `/uwulead` gives the top 5 uwuer

+### Future

+- save the leaderboard somewhere

 ## Permissions - 563224831331328